 [...] unconsciousness is not necessarily the product of a refusal, of defense mechanisms, as psychoanalysis describes them.
-In general, it is a 'practical unconscious', according to Piaget's formula, the product of a progressive oblivion through the formation of routines, or a lack of familiarity, a simple effect of the impossibility and futility of being permanently aware of our actions and motivations (PERRENOUD, 2001, p.
+In general, it is a 'practical unconscious', according to Piaget's formula, the product of a progressive oblivion through the formation of routines, or a lack of familiarity, a simple effect of the impossibility and futility of being permanently aware of one's actions. and our motivations (PERRENOUD, 2001, p.
 161).6

-Although often unconscious, the knowledge mobilized by teachers has been modeled during their life and socialization history (pre-professional and professional) and as they are rooted, they believe they are part of their personality and are therefore considered "innate" or "natural".
+Although often unconscious, the knowledge mobilized by teachers was modeled during their life and socialization history (pre-professional and professional) and as they are rooted, they believe they are part of their personality and for this reason they are considered "innate" or "natural".